sblack4/ATPPython/python-rest-api/OCI-PYTHON.md

 These scripts are intended to help any python developer get started connecting to Oracle Autonomous Database, as well as easily creating, updating, restoring, starting, stopping, etc. Follow the instructions to use the scripts already created here.
 Feel free to go into the code and learn for yourself as you get started.

-# Getting Started - OCI-CONFIG
+# Getting Started

 Open up your oci-config file to ensure that you have the correct information in place in order to get started

-### **STEP 1**: OCI-CONFIG
+### **SETUP**: OCI-CONFIG

 -	Below is an example oci-config file.
-It is standard practice to leave all variables in this file lowercase
+It is standard practice to leave all variables in this file lowercase.
+Notice the compartment variable is added.
+This variable is necessary in order to proceed.
+This is the only place you need to specify the compartment ID or the region as the python scripts will pick up everything else themselves

 ```